-Credit and Liquidity Access and Repricing Risk: For the variable rate demand bonds currently being publicly traded (not directly placed in the Bank Rate Mode), CFX has secured letter-of-credit agreements in amounts equal to the principal amount of the bonds, plus at least 35 days of interest at 12%.
-Further, CFX has executed contracts with two different providers to further mitigate liquidity risk.
+Credit and Liquidity Access and Repricing Risk: For the one variable rate demand bond as of June 30, 2015 being publicly traded (not directly placed in the bank rate mode), CFX secured a letter-of-credit agreement in an amount equal to the principal amount of the bond, plus at least 35 days of interest at 12%.

-Additionally, CFX has further reduced its basis and credit provider risks by placing the 2008B3 and 2008B4 Bonds in the Bank Rate Mode directly with the bondholder at SIFMA plus a spread.
+Additionally, CFX has further reduced its basis and credit provider risks by placing the 2008B1, 2008B3 and 2008B4 Bonds in the bank rate mode directly with the bondholder at SIFMA plus a spread.

-As of June 30, 2014, the expirations of the respective contracts were as follows:
+As of June 30, 2015, the expirations of the respective contracts were as follows:

 Bond Series Type/Provider Expiration Date

-Series 2008B1 LOC/Bank of Montreal-Harris Bank May-15
+Series 2008B1 LOC/Barclays Bank PLC May-20

 Series 2008B2 LOC/TD Bank May-16

 Series 2008B3 FRN/Wells Fargo Mar-16

 Series 2008B4 FRN/Wells Fargo Mar-16